 Endocrinology Diagnostic Testing Protocols

-Contact the laboratory (607-253-3674) for the latest recommended diagnostic tests, dosages for response tests (e.g., ACTH response, Dexamethasone Suppression, TRH), and current information regarding veterinary diagnostic endocrinology (adrenal, thyroid, reproductive, etc.).
+Contact the laboratory 607-253-3673 for the latest recommended diagnostic tests, dosages for response tests (e.g., ACTH response, Dexamethasone Suppression, TRH), and current information regarding veterinary diagnostic endocrinology (adrenal, thyroid, reproductive, etc.).

 Specific Submission Guidelines

-An EDTA plasma tube (usually lavender top) MUST be used for specimen collection.
+An EDTA plasma tube (usually lavender top) is required for specimen collection.
 Collect blood to the tube fill volume, gently mix by inversion, and chill immediately by refrigeration or immersion in an ice bath.
 Separate plasma from cells by centrifugation as quickly as possible for dogs and within 4 hours for horses.
-Centrifuge for 5-10 minutes (preferably in a refrigerated centrifuge) and transfer the plasma into a plastic (canine/equine) or coated glass (equine only) tube and freeze immediately.
-Ship on frozen cold packs using an overnight courier service.
-Plasma samples should arrive frozen (strongly recommended) or adequately chilled (i.e., kept near 4ºC at all times).
+Centrifuge for 5-10 minutes (preferably in a refrigerated centrifuge), transfer the plasma into shipping tube, and freeze immediately.
+Canine plasma must be shipped in plastic tubes.
+Ship with frozen cold packs using an overnight courier service.
+Plasma samples should arrive frozen (strongly recommended) or adequately chilled (i.e., kept near 4C at all times).

 OFA Thyroid Registry Panel